aijaz/peerlabchicago/index.md

 ### Do you have a Code of Conduct?

 Yes.
-We have adopted the [Contributor Covenant](http://contributor-covenant.org/version/1/4/) code of conduct.
+Our code of conduct is available at [http://peerlabchicago.com/cc](http://peerlabchicago.com/cc).

 ### Your ideas are intriguing to me and I wish to subscribe to your newsletter.